polterguy/phosphorusfive/plugins/p5.io/README.md

 If you run the above Hyperlambda through for instance your [System42](https://github.com/polterguy/system42) Executor, you will see that it now contains simply a text string, preserving all comments for you, among other things.
-Unless you explicitly inform the *[p5.io.file.load]* Active Event that you do not wish for any conversion to occur, then it will automatically convert all Hyperlambda for you, to p5.lambda objects.
+Unless you explicitly inform the *[load-file]* Active Event that you do not wish for any conversion to occur, then it will automatically convert all Hyperlambda for you, to lambda objects.
 This makes it very easy for you to load Hyperlambda, and immediately execute your Hyperlambda, without having to convert it yourself.

 #### Loading multiple files at the same time

 Sometimes, you want to load multiple files at the same time.
 Often you might even want to treat them as "one aggregated" file result.
-For such cases, you can pass in an expression into your *[p5.io.file.load]* invocation, such as the following is an example of.
+For such cases, you can pass in an expression into your *[load-file]* invocation, such as the following is an example of.

 ```
 _files
-  file1:/system42/application-startup.hl
+  file1:/application-startup.hl
-  file2:/system42/startup/pf.web.load-ui.hl
+  file2:/some-other-file.hl
-p5.io.file.load:x:/-/*?value
+load-file:x:/-/*?value
 ```

-The above code, will load both of the given files, and append them into a node, beneath *[p5.io.file.load]*, having the name being the path of the file loaded.
+The above code, will load both of the given files, and append them into a node, beneath *[load-file]*, having the name being the path of the file loaded.
 The structure will look roughly like this.

 ```
 _files
-  file1:/system42/application-startup.hl
+  file1:/application-startup.hl
-  file2:/system42/startup/pf.web.load-ui.hl
+  file2:/some-other-file.hl
-p5.io.file.load
+load-file
-  /system42/application-startup.hl
+  /application-startup.hl
-     ... file 1 content, p5.lambda nodes ...
+     ... file 1 content, lambda nodes ...
-  /system42/startup/pf.web.load-ui.hl
+  /some-other-file.hl
-     ... file 2 content, p5.lambda nodes ...
+     ... file 2 content, lambda nodes ...
 ```

 Notice, if you try to load a file that does not exist, an exception will be thrown.

-### [p5.io.file.save], saving files
+### [save-file], saving files

-The *[p5.io.file.save]* Active Event, does the exact opposite of the *[p5.io.file.load]* event.
+The *[save-file]* Active Event, does the exact opposite of the *[load-file]* event.
 Meaning, it saves a new file, or overwrites an existing on.
 Try the following code.

 ```
-p5.io.file.save:~/foo.md
+save-file:~/foo.md
   src:@"Hello there file system!
 =======

 I am a newly created markdown file!"
 ```

-After evaluating the above Hyperlambda, a new file will exist within your main "~/" user's folder, called "foo.md".
+After evaluating the above Hyperlambda, a new file will exist within your main `~/` user's folder, called "foo.md".
 If the file already exists, it will be overwritten.

-Whatever argument you pass into the *[src]* node, will somehow be converted into a text string, or a single binary piece of blob, and flushed into the given file, passed in as the value of *[p5.io.file.save]*.
+Whatever argument you pass into the *[src]* node, will somehow be converted into a text string, or a single binary piece of blob, and flushed into the given file, passed in as the value of *[save-file]*.
 This allows you to create a new file, or overwrite an existing file.
 You can also use expression in your *[src]*, such as the following is an example of.

 ```